Rishabh-zhcet/CTB-Hackathon/level2_design/README.md

 ---------------failed------
 ------------------------Value mismatch:  DUT = 0x8c09 does not match MODEL = 0x348d2063
 ```
 This shows that there is a bug in the design.
+The design fails only on this instruction, for rest of the cases it passes the test.

 ## Verification Strategy